sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/README.md

-# Help Desk and IT Support Labs
+# Nnamso Mkpong Help Desk and IT Support Labs

 A practical, hands-on repository documenting 20 real-world Help Desk and IT Support labs built to develop job-ready troubleshooting, user support, system administration, and documentation skills.

-Each lab is structured the way real support work is structured — a business scenario, clear objective, tools used, step-by-step actions, screenshots, outcome, and notes.
-Not theory.
-Actual work.
+Each lab is structured the way real support work is structured in a business scenario, clear objective, tools used, step-by-step actions, screenshots, outcome, and notes.
+Not theory but Actual work.

 ---